kennethkwok/android-tech-assessment/README.md

 # Pelago Android Challenge

-This is a skeleton project for our Android coding challenge, based around the following tech stack:
+This is a project for the Pelago Android coding challenge, based around the following tech stack:

 - Kotlin
 - MVVM